Women in ancient Egypt: Women in ancient Egyptian literature

 In Contes populaires (Popular Tales), Gaston Maspero describes the fatal misadventure of Bytaou, the humble farmhand at the home of his brother Anoupou.
 Seduced by the wife of his brother, he succumbs to the charm of her beauty.
 She does not hesitate to denounce him to Anoupou, lying and never ceasing until she obtains the ultimate punishment for Bytaou at the hands of Anoupou.
 But she is punished in turn; Anoupou discovers much later that he had been fooled by his wife, whom he kills, and throws her body to the dogs.

 It is important not to interpret this incorrectly: the rarely flattering portrayal of women in Egyptian literature does not reveal for nothing that women were despised.
 The Pharaoh was often given the same treatment by storytellers who presented the Pharaoh as a stubborn and whimsical character.

 Men were invited to cherish their wives.
 Ptahhotep (Third dynasty of Egypt) expressed this in the following maxim (written in the Papyrus Prisse): "You must love your wife with all your heart, [...], make her heart happy as long as you live".

 Romance was present in Egyptian literature, for example, in a papyrus at the Leyden Museum:

 I took you for my wife when I was a young man.
 I was with you.
 Then I conquered all ranks, but I never abandoned you.
 I have never made your heart suffer.
 Here is what I have done when I was a young man and I exercised all the high functions of Pharaoh, Life, Health, Strength, I never abandoned you, saying to the contrary: "That it was by being with you!" [...]
 My perfumes, cakes and clothes, I did not bring them to another dwelling. [...]
 When you became ill, I made myself an official of health and did whatever was necessary. [...]
 When I joined Memphis, I asked for a holiday as Pharaoh, I went to the place where you dwell (your tomb) and I wept deeply. [...]
 I will not enter another house. [...]
 But, here are the sisters who are in the house, I did not go to any of them.

+In ancient literature written by men, Egyptian women were not portrayed talking with one another.
+This makes it difficult to find information about real women due to the scarcity of fully fleshed literary sources.
+However, because of their high status, people are aware of women's presence in the royal house due to archaeologically preserved monuments as well as entombments.
+Much of the relevant data revolves on the role as a spouse.
+If the man was a Pharaoh, the wife is more likely to be shown in records, such as literature or monuments, as opposed to a common woman.
+In most cases, it is uncommon for an Egyptian queen to not have a partner as Pharaoh; however, it had previously been achieved by the female Pharaoh Hatshepsut.
+Given her marital status to Thutmose II before his death in 1479 BC, researchers have more data on her rule as opposed to normal queens.